tektronix/python-package-ci-cd/workflows/publish-api-comparison.md

 In order to use this workflow, the following permissions must be set to `write`: `checks` and `pull-requests`.
-The workflow calling this reusable workflow must be set to trigger on a `completed` `workflow_run` event of the workflow that checks for API breaking changes.
+The workflow calling this reusable workflow must be set to trigger on a `completed` `workflow_run` event of the workflow that checks for API breaking changes, usually a Workflow named `Check Public API for Breaking Changes`.

 ## Example